GoogleChrome/developer.chrome.com/site/en/docs/devtools/performance-insights/index.md

 Use the **Performance insights** panel to get actionable and use-case-driven insights on your website's performance.

 {% Aside 'note' %}
-This feature only available in Chrome, not in Chromium.
+This feature is available only in Chrome, not Chromium.
 {% endAside %}

 {% YouTube id='5PFmGeCZDvw' %}